 Alternatives to using animals

-The Code of Practice requires that techniques which totally or partly replace the use of animals in research and teaching must be used wherever possible.
+The Code requires that techniques which totally or partly replace the use of animals in research and teaching must be used wherever possible.
 The following list presents a range of options to help reduce or replace animal use.
 Sources such as these should be carefully reviewed when planning work that might involve animals.

 Expertise at the University of Sydney